Jessica Jennings, MS, ERYT, RYPT

 Founder, Ma Yoga® for Pregnancy, Motherhood & Beyond

 A friend dragged me to yoga in 1998 because my chronic neck pain had gotten so bad, I couldn’t turn my head.
-I thought it would be boring.
-When yoga healed my neck within a month, and made me a happier person in general, I became fascinated and a little obsessed: why does yoga work so well, physically, mentally, and emotionally?
-What is it about doing these poses with conscious breathing that makes pain and suffering feel like a thing of the past?
+Up until that point, I’d always been bored by yoga.
+When yoga healed my neck within a month, and made me feel taller and more optimistic about life, I became a little obsessed: I wanted to know why yoga works so well to relieve suffering, physically, mentally, and emotionally.
+I wondered what it was about doing these poses with conscious breathing that makes us feel so good.

-I was particularly interested in physical aches and pains, since my dad had chronic back pain his whole life and I watched him be powerless when it “went out.”.
+I was particularly interested in why yoga makes physical aches and pains go away, since my dad had chronic back pain his whole life and I felt so powerless when it “went out.”.

 In 2004 I teamed up with the Ob/Gyn staff at Kaiser Permanente Los Angeles Medical Center and developed a group prenatal medical visit program called Pregnancy in Balance: Group Visits, Community & Yoga.
 For six years, I led group discussions side by side with doctors and nurses at Los Angeles Medical Center, and after the check-ups, we all got to do Prenatal Yoga.
-I learned that Prenatal Yoga is a wonderful complement to Western medicine.
-But I also learned that the women loved having other moms-to-be to go through the experience with, and often kept their friendships going long into motherhood.
+I learned that with the right kind of support, guidance, and inspiration, people become the “Ma” they want to be.